Helldivers: Multiplayer

-Plot
+Premise

-The dystopian universe of Helldivers has mankind ruled by a 'managed democracy', an improvement of contemporary democracy where the outcome of elections are more predictable.
-The improved democracy has become more than a way of electing a government, it has become a creed by which the brainwashed inhabitants of Super Earth fight for - without fully acknowledging what it means.
+Helldivers is set in a dystopian universe where humanity is ruled by a totalitarian world order hidden as a "managed democracy", an alteration of a contemporary democracy where the outcome of elections are more predictable.
+The pseudo-democracy also acts a creed by which the inhabitants of Super Earth (the fictional futuristic Earth) fight for without question, but without fully understanding it.
+Super Earth greatly encourages military service, with the Helldivers, the legion of special forces assigned behind enemy lines, are worshipped as idols to the freedom of Super Earth.

-Super Earth, the fictional futuristic Earth is beset on all sides by three hostile enemy races (the Bugs, the Cyborgs and the Illuminates) that, according to the government, in one way or another needs to be subdued.
-And while the Helldivers are a pure combat unit, they are often tasked with retrieving technology, activating oil-pumps or other activity that is deemed important by the government to preserve freedom and the Earth 'way of life'.
+Super Earth is threatened by three hostile enemy races: The Bugs, space insects harvested by Super Earth for Element 710, a valuable resource, the Cyborgs, a faction of socialist separatists outfitted with robotic gear, and the Illuminate, a race of squid-like aliens hunted down by the government.
+As well as countering primarily through combat, the Helldivers are also tasked with retrieving technology or carrying out certain tasks deemed important by the government in an effort to preserve their freedom and way of life.

-Reception
+Critical reception

-The game received "generally favorable reviews" on all platforms except the PlayStation 3 version, which received "average" reviews, according to the review aggregation website Metacritic.
+Helldivers received "generally favorable" reviews from critics, according to the review aggregator website Metacritic.
 In Japan, where the game was ported for release on March 5, 2015, Famitsu gave it a score of two eights, one seven, and one eight for a total of 31 out of 40.

 IGN played the demo version of Helldivers at the 2013 Gamescom, and reviewed the demo positively.
 Game Informer also gave the demo a positive rating, commenting that it "isn't easy, but this throwback to classic top down shooters is still a good time."

 GameSpot's reviewer Cameron Woolsey noted that the PlayStation 4 version has "fantastic cooperative action" but "missions and story are lacking."
 IGN said of the same PS4 version, "Brutal, focused, and mechanically rich, Helldivers is one of the best co-op action experiences you can have."

-In a review-based web series Previously Recorded, Rich Evans described the game as "stratem-up":

-The game was nominated for "Best Action" and won "Best Handheld Game of the Year" at the 2016 D.I.C.E.
-Awards held by Academy of Interactive Arts & Sciences.
+Helldivers was nominated for "Action Game of the Year" and won for "Handheld Game of the Year" at the 19th Annual D.I.C.E.
+Awards held by the Academy of Interactive Arts & Sciences.

+Helldivers had sold over 4 million units by 22 May 2024.

+Sequel

+In May 2023, Arrowhead Game Studios and Sony Interactive Entertainment announced a sequel titled Helldivers 2.
+Unlike the first game, the sequel is no longer a top-down shooter, but instead is a third-person shooter.
+The game was released for PlayStation 5 and Windows on 8 February 2024, with a release on Xbox Series X|S on 26 August 2025.

+Cameo

+Some Helldivers soldiers feature in episode 15 of the Secret Level TV series.